nikitabobko/AeroSpace/dev-docs/development.md

 -   `build-debug.sh` - Build debug build to `.debug` dir by using SPM.
 (Xcode is not involved)
 -   `test.sh` - Run tests.
 -   `format.sh` - Format the code.
--   `run-debug.sh` - Run AeroShift.app debug build.
+-   `run-debug.sh` - Run Aeroshift.app debug build.
 -   `run-cli.sh` - Run `aeroshift` in CLI.
 Arguments are forwarded to `aeroshift` binary.
 -   `build-docs.sh` - Build the site and man pages to `.site` and `.man` dirs respectively.
 -   `build-shell-completion.sh` - Build shell completion to `.shell-completion`.
     You can test that the completion works properly by sourcing the file `source ./.shell-completion/zsh/_aeroshift`
--   `generate.sh` - Regenerate generated project files. `AeroShift.xcodeproj` is generated, and some of the source files (the source files have `Generated` suffix in their names).
+-   `generate.sh` - Regenerate generated project files. `Aeroshift.xcodeproj` is generated, and some of the source files (the source files have `Generated` suffix in their names).

 **Release build**